pfsense/docs/source/monitoring/exporting-netflow-with-softflowd.rst

 Exporting NetFlow with softflowd
 ================================

-softflowd is a NetFlow collector that can be deployed on pfSense.
+softflowd is a NetFlow collector that can be deployed on pfSense® software.

 Installing softflowd
 --------------------